-In accordance with the provisions of Section 766.24(d) of the EAR, BIS may seek renewal of this Order by filing a written request not later than 20 days before the expiration date.
-A renewal request may be opposed by Azur as provided in Section 766.24(d), by filing a written Azur Air TDO Renewal Order Page 9 of 9 submission with the Assistant Secretary of Commerce for Export Enforcement, which must be received not later than seven days before the expiration date of the Order.
+A renewal request may be opposed by Pobeda as provided in Section 766.24(d), by filing a written submission with the Assistant Secretary of Commerce for Export Enforcement, which must be received not later than seven days before the expiration date of the Order.

-A copy of this Order shall be provided to Azur, and shall be published in the Federal
+A copy of this Order shall be provided to Pobeda, and shall be published in the Federal Register.

-Register.